-The Minor in Music is offered in classical and broadly contemporary style.
+The Minor in Music is offered in classical and contemporary style.
 There is no Minor in Jazz Studies.

-The Minor in Music is particularly attractive to students from cognate disciplines - theater, dance, communications, interdisciplinary studies, and others - who have a particular desire to extend their musical knowledge and skills for personal growth and development.
+The Minor in Music is particularly attractive to students from cognate disciplines - theatre, dance, communications, interdisciplinary studies, and others - who have a particular desire to extend their musical knowledge and skills for personal growth and development.